airbnb/lunar/.github/CONTRIBUTING.md

 ## 🎨 Styleguide Requirements

-Our styleguide (powered by [Storybook](https://storybook.js.org/)) requires a bit of manual documentation of components to be properly infer prop types.
+Our styleguide (powered by [Storybook](https://storybook.js.org/)) requires a bit of manual documenting of components to properly infer prop types.

 - Component definitions require a
   [docblock comment description](https://github.com/reactjs/react-docgen#proptypes).
 Furthermore, a